API Design

 There are two main ways to show pagination data in the response.

-This is pretty common, but forces the client to know a whole lot about your pagination implementation, which could mean some guesswork (which could be guessed wrong), or reading a whole lot of documentation about which bit goes where and what is multiplied by whom.
+This is pretty common, but forces the client to know a whole lot about the pagination implementation, which could mean some guesswork (which could be guessed wrong), or reading a whole lot of documentation about which bit goes where and what is multiplied by whom.

 The best way to help the client is to give them links, which at first seems confusing but it’s just HATEOAS (opens in a new tab) (Hypermedia As The Engine Of Application State), also known as Hypermedia Controls.